Rough Path Renormalization from Stratonovich to It\^o for Fractional Brownian Motion: Preliminaries on rough paths and fractional Brownian motion

-where the Hurst parameter $H\in(\frac{1}{3},\frac{1}{2}]$.
-We may verify that $B_{s,t}^{I}=(1,(B^{I})_{s,t}^{1},(B^{I})_{s,t}^{2})$ is still a random rough path but not a geometric one.
-We call this non-geometric rough path as It\^o fractional Brownian rough path as we can see from below that the rough path and its integration theory for $B^{I}$ is an extension of standard Brownian motion and It\^o stochastic integration.
-For simplicity, we denote it by $B_{s,t}=(1,B_{s,t}^{1},B_{s,t}^{2})$ if no confusion may arise.
+where the Hurst parameter \( H \) is within \( (\frac{1}{3},\frac{1}{2}] \).
+It is established that $\bfB^{H,\text{Itô}}=(1,B^{H},\bbB^{H,\text{Itô}})$ constitutes a random rough path, albeit a non-geometric one.
+We term this non-geometric rough path the Itô fractional Brownian rough path, as the rough path and its integration theory extend the traditional frameworks of standard Brownian motion and Itô stochastic integration.
+To simplify notation, we denote it by $\bfB_{s,t}=(1,B_{s,t},\bbB_{s,t})$ where appropriate to avoid confusion.